EMPAT94/empat94.github.io/_gs/Chapter 26 - Bootstrap.md

 "Yes, if sir Pat doesn't mind my company?" she said.
 I replied an affirmative and she signal another maid, who was presumably standing outside waiting for the order, to lay out the food.

-I got out of the bed and drank deeply from the jar, making my way towards the toilet.
+I got out of the bed and drank deeply from the jar, making my way towards the washroom.
 Yes, with sleep and food, the other parts of my anatomy had kick-started as well.
-The toilet itself was, from a distance at least, no different than a modern western toilet.
+The mechanism itself was, from a distance at least, no different than a modern commode.
 Get close and you'd notice that it was actually a proper chair with a hole in the center.
 Closer still and you'd notice all the Runes decorating it inside and out.
-I noticed at least three different disinfection Runes.
-Either way, I was thankful I did not have to go in a pot.
+I Identified at least three different disinfection Runes.

-Soon after finishing my business, I made my way to the bath after the earlier maid vacated, just in time to see a Rune fizzle out.
+Soon after finishing my business, I made my way to the bath after the earlier maid vacated, just in time to see a Rune fizzle out in the water.
 'A temporary heat Rune?
 I've learned more about Runes in the last 24 hours than the entire previous month!'
 Cursing the futility of the Tutorial and not loitering long like last night, I quickly made my way towards breakfast, sitting in front of the beaming princess.

 "I shall show sir Pat around the palace grounds after breakfast, then we shall attend to the throne room for lunch with the other heroes and clan heads," she laid out my agenda like it was natural, "if sir Pat obliges, I would like to give a small tour of the noble quarters in the evening as well."
 I wondered how the nights of the rest of my fellow test-subjects had been.
 'Guess we'll talk at lunch directly.'